-Feels good to have you here.
+It’s good to have you.

-Some of us got this love unconditionally.
+As children, some of us got love unconditionally.

 Others, not so much.